 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where paxite typically forms.
+Look in hydrothermal veins country, the host setting where paxite typically forms.
 If you start seeing koutekite, domeykite, arsenic in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.